 How can I find IP addresses on a network?
 [2021 Guide]

-Do you want to find out what IP address is on your network?
+Do you want to find out what IP address such as 192.168.1.1 is on your network?
 It’s a question that can be answered with this simple guide.
 We’ll look at the two most common methods for finding IP addresses, as well as how to lookup an IP address in Windows and macOS.

 Computers consist of many IP addresses.
 One is how the computer talks to the internet and is usually the number on your modem or router.
 IP addresses are often assigned to your router by your ISP, but they can also be assigned if you hook it up using a wireless network.